fyrox-book/fyrox-book.github.io/src/beginning/scene_and_scene_graph.md

 # Scene and Scene Graph

 When you're playing a game, you often see various objects scattered around the screen, all of them are forming a _scene_.
-A scene is just a set of a variety objects, as in many other game engines, Fyrox allows you to create multiple scenes for multiple purposes, for example, one scene could be used for a menu, a bunch of others for game levels, and another one for an ending screen.
+A scene is just a set of a variety of objects, as in many other game engines, Fyrox allows you to create multiple scenes for multiple purposes, for example, one scene could be used for a menu, a bunch of others for game levels, and another one for an ending screen.
 Scenes can also be used to create a source of data for other scenes, such scenes are called _prefabs_.
 Scenes can also be rendered in a texture, which can be used in other scenes - this way you can create interactive screens that show other places.

-While playing games, you may have noticed that some objects behaves as if they were linked to other objects, for example, a character in a role-playing game could carry a sword.
+While playing games, you may have noticed that some objects behave as if they were linked to other objects, for example, a character in a role-playing game could carry a sword.
 While the character holds the sword, it is linked to his arm.
 Such relations between the objects can be presented by a graph structure.